-You’re not alone if you’re experiencing difficulty getting your Kia vehicle out or into Park position.
+You’re not alone if you are experiencing difficulty getting your Kia vehicle out or into Park position.
 This is a common Kia issue that various factors, such as a faulty brake pedal switch, a malfunctioning shift interlock solenoid, or a problem with the transmission range sensor, can cause.
-This article will discuss the potential causes of this issue and provide information on how to release the stuck shifter and move it out or into Park.
+This article will discuss the potential causes of this issue and provide information on how to release the stuck shifter and move it out or into the Park position.

 - Set the parking brakes and keep the brake pedal pressed during this procedure, or the vehicle may include roll-off.